Blackprint/blackprint.github.io/docs/Sketch/Installation.md

 <script src="https://cdn.jsdelivr.net/npm/@blackprint/sketch@0.7/dist/blackprint.sf.js" crossorigin="anonymous"></script>
 ```

-## Load for Unit Test
+</div><div tab="Unit Test">

-In case if you want to import Blackprint Sketch for unit testing in Node.js, you also need to set the Blackprint to use windowless mode.
-I recommend for using Jest.
+In case if you want to import Blackprint Sketch for unit testing in Node.js, you also need to set the Blackprint to use `windowless` mode.
+I also recommend for using Jest.
 ```js
 window.ResizeObserver = class{}; // Polyfill with empty class
 window.sf = require("scarletsframe/dist/scarletsframe.min.js");